About the Senior Associate Provost

-Lindsi Walker is Interim Vice Provost for Global Affairs and Senior Assistant Dean of International Academic Programs and Services.
+Lindsi Walker is Senior Associate Provost for Global Affairs and Senior International Officer.
 During her 11 years in Global Affairs, Lindsi has steered the unit to many significant accomplishments, prioritizing access to global academic experiences for students and the highest level of service to SBU’s international student population.
 Her dedication and efforts have helped Stony Brook expand its international profile through growth in diverse global partnerships in Russia, Germany, Singapore, Cuba, India, Chile, China, and more.

 Lindsi spearheaded Visa and Immigration Services’ implementation of an online service module to provide paperless transactions for international students, faculty, and scholars, and to streamline government reporting to ensure university compliance.
 The success of these efforts has led other universities across the state, including NYU and Columbia, to seek Lindsi’s advice and guidance in implementing similar systems of their own.
 Lindsi has also advocated for and kept SBU’s international population informed of the significant changes to immigration regulations over the past several years, ensuring that they understand the process and that their concerns are heard and understood across the University community.